mayHamad/AutoParser/README.md

 |Winogon| Lists entries that hook into Winlogon.exe, which manages the Windows interactive-logon user interface | SYSTEM<br />SOFTWARE<br />NTUSER |
 |Winsock| Lists registered Winsock protocols and Winsock service providers.
 Malware often installs itself as a Winsock service provider | SYSTEM |

+# How to use
+Python
+- Python 3